Getting Started

 ironflow init my-appcd my-appThis scaffolds a working project with a function, projection, and worker — ready to run. ironflow init runs pnpm install automatically; pass --skip-install to opt out.

-You can also install the SDK directly: npm install @ironflow/node (TypeScript) or go get github.com/sahina/ironflow/sdk/go/ironflow (Go).
+You can also install the SDK directly: npm install @ironflow/node (TypeScript), go get github.com/sahina/ironflow-go/ironflow (Go), or pip install ironflow (Python — client only).
 See the Installation guide for details.

 3. Understand the Code